tomoya-saito/webcam_uploader/README.md

-# Webcam recorder for Kaltura CE
+# Webcam recorder and uploader for Kaltura CE

 Summary
 ------